software-architects/time-cockpit-documentation/doc/data-model-customization/overview.md

 > [!NOTE] This section shows the gives an introduction into advance customization capabilities of time cockpit.
 Customers have two options to customize their time cockpit.
 (1) DIY and (2) let the time cockpit team do it for you.
 If you are interested in any of the two options, please drop us a mail at [support@timecockpit.com](support@timecockpit.com).

+## Development Process

+When we are implementing time cockpit extensions for a customer, we follow a strict [Infrastructue-as-Code](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code) approach.
+All changes are developed as IronPython scripts (no configuration via the CoFX/time cockpit UI).
+IaC brings the following advantages:
+1. Changes are traceable (version management in Azure DevOps)
+1. Changes can be transferred to other time cockpit systems (e.g. importing the changes into the test and productive environment).

 ## Entities, Properties, Relations etc

 Time cockpit is a commercial of the shelf product, but still, it is completely customizable.
 You can create your own tables, properties, business rules or business logic.
 Time cockpit is completely scriptable using IronPython as scripting language.
 This language can be used to create your own custom business logic.
 You code can be deployed without rolling out a new version of time cockpit.
 See [Customize Entities](entity.md)